 If your connections appear secure, try a different cable to connect your soundbar to your device.
 This will eliminate the possibility of a faulty cable.
 If all else fails, try connecting an audio source through a different connection.
 If this doesn’t work, it may indicate internal damage to your soundbar.

-The next category of common issues reflect a system that powers on and is functional, but may have some performance issues.
+The next category of common issues reflects a system that powers on and is functional but may have some performance issues.
 In addition to these troubleshooting steps, you can reference our guide on how to make a soundbar sound better in general for more tips here.
+And if you happen to be dealing with a Vizio soundbar, check out this Vizio-specific troubleshooting guide.

 If you get sound, but it sounds like your TV’s sound, it probably is.
 Check your audio settings to ensure that your source device is routing sound to the soundbar.
 The easiest way to do this is to consult the manual for your source device and follow installation instructions connecting external audio devices.